Senior Lady Bear becomes 10th All-American for BU, 13th selection overall

-The 2007 season was one for the ages, as Moore led Baylor to its fourth straight NCAA Softball Championship appearance and its first Women’s College World Series berth.
+The 2007 season was one for the ages, as Moore led Baylor to its fourth straight NCAA Tournament appearance and its first Women’s College World Series berth.
 The Lady Bears finished 51-16, tying the school record for wins, and ended the season ranked fifth nationally, their highest ranking in school history to that point.
 Moore also helped guide Baylor to the program’s first Big 12 Conference regular season title after collecting 14 league wins, the most in BU history.
 During the 2007 season, Moore collected his 400th career win on Feb.
 17 with a victory over Iowa State, and also won his 300th game at Baylor on May 20 with a victory over Albany.
 Moore and his staff were recognized as the NFCA Division I Midwest Region Coaching Staff of the Year.

-In 2006, Moore became the first coach to lead Baylor to three consecutive NCAA Softball Championships as the Lady Bears finished 38-22 on the season and advanced to the NCAA Corvallis Regional final.
+In 2006, Moore became the first coach to lead Baylor to three consecutive NCAA Tournament as the Lady Bears finished 38-22 on the season and advanced to the NCAA Corvallis Regional final.
 Along the way, Baylor climbed as high as No. 10 in the national rankings and finished the season No. 20 in the polls.

-The Lady Bears stepped it up during the 2006 Big 12 Conference campaign under Moore as Baylor finished the season with a record of 12-6 in conference play, good for a third-place finish.
+The Lady Bears stepped it up during the 2006 Big 12 Conference campaign under Moore as Baylor finished the season with a record of 12-6 in conference play, good for a third place finish.

 Hitting the long ball was the theme for Moore’s 2006 team as Baylor led the Big 12 Conference and established a new school record with 68 home runs on the season.
-The Lady Bears had four players hit at least 12 home runs as Chelsi Lake led the team with 18 home runs during the 2006 campaign.
+The Lady Bears had four players hit at least 12 home runs as Chelsi Lake led the team with 18 during the 2006 campaign.

 While the team excelled in 2005, a number of players earned significant individual accolades.
 For only the second time in school history, a Baylor player earned NFCA All-America honors as Harmony Schwethelm was selected to the squad following an outstanding season.

-In addition to Schwethelm, Lake was named a finalist for ASA Softball National Player of the Year while Tessa Lynam earned USA Softball National Player of the Week honors following her performance at the Crowne Plaza Classic.
-In all, four Baylor players were named NFCA All-Midwest Region while five earned all-conference nods.
+In addition to Schwethelm, Lake was named a finalist for ASA Softball National Player of the Year, while Tessa Lynam earned USA Softball National Player of the Week honors following her performance at the Crowne Plaza Classic.
+In all, four Baylor players were named NFCA All-Midwest Region, while five earned all-conference nods.

-The Lady Bears excelled in the classroom in 2005 as well as Kim Wilmoth became only the fourth student-athlete in Baylor history to be selected CoSIDA Academic All-America for three consecutive seasons.
-Four Baylor players earned CoSIDA Academic All-District VI honors while seven were selected to the academic all-conference squad as the Lady Bears posted one of the nation’s highest team GPAs.
+The Lady Bears excelled in the classroom in 2005 as well as Kim Wilmoth became only the fourth student-athlete in Baylor history to be selected CoSIDA Academic All-America for three-consecutive seasons.
+Four Baylor players earned CoSIDA Academic All-District VI honors, while seven were selected to the academic all-conference squad as the Lady Bears posted one of the nation’s highest team GPAs.

 Prior to the historic 2005 campaign, the 2004 Baylor softball season saw Moore guide the Lady Bears to unprecedented success.
-For the first time in the program’s history, Baylor was selected to participate in the NCAA Softball Championships and the Lady Bears’ home field, Getterman Stadium, was selected as one of eight NCAA host sites.
+For the first time in the program’s history, Baylor was selected to participate in the NCAA Tournament and the Lady Bears’ home field, Getterman Stadium, was selected as one of eight NCAA host sites.

 At one point during the season, Baylor won 27-of-28 games, including 14-straight.
-During the year, Baylor defeated seven teams ranked in the top 25, including a series sweep of No. 9 Oklahoma, a team that advanced to the NCAA Women’s College World Series.
+During the year, Baylor defeated seven teams ranked in the Top 25, including a series sweep of No. 9 Oklahoma, a team that advanced to the NCAA Women’s College World Series.